 Questions, comments, and concerns should be directed to the editor John Warren.

 Subscribe!
-More than 6,000 people follow The New York History Blog each day via E-mail, RSS, or Twitter or Facebook updates.
+Nearly 7,000 people follow The New York History Blog each day via E-mail, RSS, or Twitter or Facebook updates.
 Subscribe to New York History by Email By Clicking Here.

 Make a Contribution!
 The New York History Blog needs your support to keep operating.
 If you enjoy the New York History Blog, and find it useful, please become a recurring contributor – or just make a one-time contribution at our Rally.org page.

 Advertise!
 The New York Blog provides an outstanding opportunity to promote your organization or event to a year-round audience especially interested in history.
 Find out more here.